duckdb/duckdb-web/_posts/2024-02-13-announcing-duckdb-0100.md

 Note that a temporary directory has to be set here, because the operators actually need to offload data to disk to complete this query given this memory limit.

-With the new version 0.10.0, this query completes in ca. 5s on a MacBook, while it would error out with `Error: Out of Memory Error: failed to pin block of size ...` on the previous version.
+With the new version 0.10.0, this query completes in ca. 5s on a MacBook, while it would error out on the previous version with `Error: Out of Memory Error: failed to pin block of size ...`.

 ## Adaptive Lossless Floating-Point Compression (ALP)